The concept of “home” has always been a long story for me

 Being from a military family, I was always a Texan, but where exactly I was “from” was a lot longer of a story than people were typically prepared to hear.
 After a few trials and errors, I’ve become fairly good at introducing myself and making home out of wherever I happen to be.
 Everything from designing my many childhood bedrooms, unpacking my suitcases at hotels, to watching HGTV with my Mimi in her bed, home-making has always been my favorite subject.

 After finishing my degrees in Strategic Communication and Art & Architectural History at Texas A&M, I jumped right into a career in luxury apartment development.
 I bounced from project to project hiring, training, and working with teams at different universities all over the country to achieve marketing and leasing goals for new and ultra-chic, off campus, student communities.
 My office was based out of Chicago, but I maintained an apartment in Texas near my now husband.

 I was (and in a way still am) always on the move.
 I eventually came close to settling down in Dallas where I worked in apartment management, focusing on new developments again, until finally it came time to plant some roots and move to my husband’s hometown of Waco, TX.

 If you and I met at a coffee shop right now, I’d probably be going on and on about how my career in residential real estate has me busy on feet, as I also try and keep up with my daughter Stella and Golden Doodle, Willie Nelson.
-I might also be laughing about how working in real estate often with my husband is far beyond different from what some people have grown to expect a husband and wife team from Waco to look.
+I might also be laughing about how working in real estate, often with my husband, is far beyond different from what some people have grown to expect a husband and wife team from Waco to look like.
 Long story long, I have a love for making people feel at home and I’m so excited to share my journey and hodge-podge perspective with you here!